reStrike-d-o-o/reStrike_VTA_Cursor/docs/SEAORM_ROLLOUT_STATUS.md

 ## Immediate Candidates

-- Match & athlete catalogue — unblocks tournaments, overlays, OBS, and analytics.
-- UI settings — high touch area across the desktop UI; removing rusqlite here eliminates a large portion of `operations.rs`.
+- OBS recording config — migrate settings + sessions to SeaORM and update the websocket/recording plugins.
+- Tournaments / days / rankings — prerequisite for overlays, medal ceremony, and reporting flows.
+- Overlay providers / flags / anthems — keep overlays UI on a single persistence layer.
+- Security storage (keys, encryption metadata) — required before the legacy DB can ship in read-only mode.

 Keep this document current so the team always knows what remains before we can declare the SeaORM rollout finished.